Where is the thyroid gland and what does it do?

 There can, of course, be other reasons for these symptoms to occur other than because someone has a thyroid problem.
 If someone with Down’s syndrome is showing some of these symptoms; it’s always a good idea to get them checked out with their GP.

 However, relying on being able to spot the symptoms that indicate that someone may be unwell isn’t enough.
 It’s sometimes more difficult to diagnose thyroid problems in people with Down’s syndrome than in the general population.
-This is why regular screening for people with Down’s syndrome is recommended.
+This is why annual screening for people with Down’s syndrome is recommended.

 Should people with Down’s syndrome be screened regularly for thyroid problems?